 - Lewisville Connect Route 21 and Route 22 schedules are operating on pre-COVID service levels with a 30-minute headway during peak hours, 60-minute headway during off-peak hours and better A-train connectivity at the Hebron and Old Town stations.

-> - All UNT Campus Shuttle schedules are updated for the Fall 2020 semester.
-Key modifications include: Two new express routes: one that operates from Victory Hall to the Union, and another that operates from Lot 20 to the Union.
-As well as an extra vehicle added to the Discovery Park route during mid-day peak service.
+- All UNT Campus Shuttle schedules are updated for the Fall 2020 semester.
+Key modifications include two new express routes: one that operates from Victory Hall to the Union, and another that operates from Lot 20 to the Union; and an extra vehicle was added to the Discovery Park route during mid-day peak service.

-> - DCTA’s North Central Texas College (NCTC) Campus Shuttle service is longer in operation due to the ongoing effects of the COVID-19 pandemic.
+- DCTA’s North Central Texas College (NCTC) Campus Shuttle service is longer in operation due to the ongoing effects of the COVID-19 pandemic.
 The agency is working closely with NCTC leadership for potential mobility options in the future for students, faculty and staff.

 - DCTA’s MK101 Shuttle, which provides service from Monsignor King Outreach Center (MKOC) to Our Daily Bread (ODB) in Denton, is back in operation.